Sam-Max/rcmltb/README.md

 - Copy file/folder from cloud to cloud
 - Leech file/folder from cloud to Telegram
 - Mirror from Telegram to a selected cloud
-- Telegram Navigation Button Menus to interact with clouds
+- Telegram Navigation Button Menus to interact with cloud
-- File Manager: size, mkdir, delete, dedupe, rename
+- File Manager: size, mkdir, delete, dedupe and rename
 - Service Accounts support with automatic switching
+- Serve remote as http or webdav index
 - Clean remote trash
 - View storage info